vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 Fortunately, because DisMax provides a much simpler configuration and works for the majority of cases, it is rare that users need to work with or understand these older munge-based search types; however, a basic understanding of how to read them may be helpful, especially if you are troubleshooting a search that uses them.
 Call Number searching is probably the most common remaining use case for this type of search configuration.

-5.3 Troubleshooting Solr with VuFind’s Debug Mode
+5.3 Troubleshooting Solr with VuFind®’s Debug Mode
 -------------------------------------------------

-As mentioned earlier, VuFind does the hard work of interacting with Solr for you, and exposes most of the options you will need through configuration files.
-When you perform a search in VuFind, it translates your query into a Solr query according to the rules defined in its configuration files, then uses that query to retrieve search results, and finally formats those results into the web page that you end up seeing.
+As mentioned earlier, VuFind® does the hard work of interacting with Solr for you, and exposes most of the options you will need through configuration files.
+When you perform a search in VuFind®, it translates your query into a Solr query according to the rules defined in its configuration files, then uses that query to retrieve search results, and finally formats those results into the web page that you end up seeing.

-Sometimes, if VuFind does not seem to be finding the results that you think it should, it may be helpful to see exactly what is happening behind the scenes.
-Fortunately, VuFind includes a debug mode which allows you to see more information about what it is doing.
+Sometimes, if VuFind® does not seem to be finding the results that you think it should, it may be helpful to see exactly what is happening behind the scenes.
+Fortunately, VuFind® includes a debug mode which allows you to see more information about what it is doing.
 To turn this on, simply edit your local config.ini file, look for the “debug = false” line near the top, and change it to “debug = true.”

-When debug mode is turned on, you will see information boxes scattered around VuFind’s interface full of detailed technical information.
+When debug mode is turned on, you will see information boxes scattered around VuFind®’s interface full of detailed technical information.
 When you perform a search, some of these boxes will include full Solr query URLs.
-Note that, because of the way VuFind’s spell checking feature works, a single search can actually trigger multiple queries against Solr; generally speaking, when looking at VuFind debug output, the first Solr URL is the most important one.
+Note that, because of the way VuFind®’s spell checking feature works, a single search can actually trigger multiple queries against Solr; generally speaking, when looking at VuFind® debug output, the first Solr URL is the most important one.

 For example, try turning on debug mode and then searching for “SOLR” as described in the example in section 5.1.
 You should see a debug message similar to this: